checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

 cp nemesis.config.example nemesis.config
 ```

-Edit the nemesis config with your variables, the big one is `nemesis_http_server` which you'll want to replace with the IP of the machine you're running this on.
+Edit the nemesis config, for a basic setup, you'll only need to change the `nemesis_http_server` which you'll set to use the IP of the machine you're running this on.
+Everything else you can keep as default if you want, or edit it to your specifications.
+We're going to keep it mostly default for now.

-Everything else you can keep as default if you want, or edit to your hearts content.
 When you're finished run the following command:

 ```
 python nemesis-cli.py --config nemesis.config